hertzmann/hertzmann.github.io/_posts/2022-09-04-computationalism.md

 We have morality about other people, and not computers.
 Why?
 If people are just computers, then why isn't it ok to kill people, but it is okay to turn off computers, to start programs and stop them, to spawn processes and then "kill" them?
 Someone who thinks that other people are just bags of meat carrying computers in their skulls, with no more moral status than a laptop, is a sociopath.
 Someone who thinks that a computer has the same rights and moral status as a person, and that turning off a computer is murder, is a nutjob.

 These are new versions of old questions, like free will versus determinism.
 If you believe in [materialism](https://en.wikipedia.org/wiki/Materialism), the notion that we live in a world governed solely by physical laws, then we are all just groups of atoms bouncing around and obeying physics.
 How can we have [free will](https://en.wikipedia.org/wiki/Free_will)?
 Theologians have also debated versions of this question: [if God created us, then isn't he responsible for everything we do?](https://en.wikipedia.org/wiki/Free_will_in_theology)  Even though we can't answer these questions, we still go about our lives believing in our own ability and others' to make decisions, and the importance of our interpersonal relationships.

 # False equivalences

-We are _like_ computers in many ways.
-[This article provides a clear description of how this depends on how you define "computer"](https://www.frontiersin.org/articles/10.3389/fcomp.2022.810358/full).
+We are _like_ computers in many ways, but [it totally depends on how you define "computer"](https://www.frontiersin.org/articles/10.3389/fcomp.2022.810358/full).
 Computation provides an immensely-useful model for understanding people and brains, and it has lead to many breakthroughs in neuroscience and cognitive science.
 I've used some of these ideas in my research, such as [artificial neural networks models of the sensory cortex](https://www.nature.com/articles/nn.4244) and [Bayesian models of cognition](https://en.wikipedia.org/wiki/Bayesian_cognitive_science).
 But it is largely an analogy or model for the brain, not equivalence.